-- 1. Add however many tomatoes you want onto an ovenproof plate and bake at 175° C for 10 minutes (or until the tomatoes split). - 2.
+- 1. Add however many tomatoes you want onto an ovenproof plate and bake at 175°C for 10 minutes (or until the tomatoes split). - 2.
 While the tomatoes are baking, beat the eggs together and add some pepper. - 3.
 Add the milk for a softer texture.
 In a small pan, melt the butter over a medium heat.
 When it starts to sizzle, add the egg mixture and stir with a wooden spoon. - 4.
-Continue to stir the egg for 1-2 minutes, scraping the egg off the bottom of the pan as it starts to set. - 5.
-When most of the egg has set, remove the pan from the heat and continue to stir for about 30 seconds until the egg is totally scrambled.
+Continue to stir the egg for 1-2 minutes, scraping the egg off the bottom of the pan as it starts to set. - to stir for about 30 seconds until the egg is totally scrambled. - 6.
+Serve with hot wholegrain toast.